monikavila/Random-Coefficient-Models-for-Multidimensional-Panel-Data/README.md

 Matlab Codes for the Estimation of a Random Coefficient Model for Multidimensional Panel Data created by Monika Avila Marquez monika.avila@unige.ch

+This is a preliminary version, if you find any bug please contact me at monika.avila@unige.ch.

 For theoretical background you can check: